 Many people accumulate several accounts over the years, and it can become challenging to manage them.
 Practice caution when consolidating and moving accounts, so you don’t incur penalties or unnecessary capital gains.
 Additionally, you’ll need to respect beneficiary designations, or you could face legal consequences.

-Tip #5: Encourage Credit Card Use Over Cash
+Tip #5: Encourage Your Parents to Use Credit Cards Over Cash

 If your parents send cash to a scammer, it will be much more difficult to trace than if they pay with a credit card.